GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         }

-In the log entry you can verify that your device ID is listed in the beginning of the JSON entry and that the value of `downlinkData` is the same HEX string as you have in Datastore for this Device Type.
+In the log entry you can verify that your device ID is listed in the beginning of the JSON entry and that the value of `downlinkData` is the same HEX string as you have in Datastore for this device type.

-From now on, you can update the Device Type configuration value in Datastore, either manually using the Datastore console, or programmatically using the Google Cloud Datastore client libraries.
+From now on, you can update the device type configuration value in Datastore, either manually using the Datastore console, or programmatically using the Google Cloud Datastore client libraries.

 ## Verifying service messages